How do you grow online traffic without breaking the bank?

 3,154 have taken the course from Backlinko.

-Rubbing a little SEO on your site content won't fix your poor ranking results in Search.
+Rubbing a little SEO on your site content won't fix your poor ranking results on SERPs.

-Not everyone can rank #1 in Search for their market and keywords.
+Not everyone can rank #1 on SERPs for their market and keywords.
 It requires a plan, a practice, and a commitment to doing the work every day.

 As we mentioned earlier, one of the core tenants of Dean’s methodology is getting others who are already linking to websites and blog pages like yours to link to you.

-How many responses do you think you will get if you cold call 100 blogs or companies to ask them to read and link to your content?
+How many responses do you think you'll get if you cold call 100 blogs or companies to ask them to read and link to your content?

 Would you be happy with twenty responses?
 Ten?